 They are also so versatile and easy to make!
 You can hang them on a wall for vertical play or you can make them for floor or lap play (good for traveling too!!).
 I will show you how to make both below.

-Another benefit - they are pretty cheap to make and make great handmade gifts!
+Another benefit - they are pretty cheap to make and are great handmade gifts!

 So let's get started!